Scheer

 Companies that act sustainably take all three of these aspects into consideration and try to strike a balance between them.
 When doing so, companies should pay attention to the impacts of their business activities on the environment, their employees, and society as a whole.

-The responsibility of companies in the supply chain
+The Responsibility of Companies in the Supply Chain

 Climate change is currently playing a major role.
 It is not a theoretical problem that only scientists are concerned about; it is a central, key topic of the 21st century.
 Increasing temperatures not only have negative effects on the environment, flora, and fauna, but also on human health.